 To work in the UK-IPO, you must be a British national, a Commonwealth citizen or a national of the European Economic Area.

-You normally need a good Honours degree in science, mathematics, engineering or technology or, have a few years' relevant industrial work experience.
+You normally need at least a 2:2 Honours degree in science, mathematics, engineering or technology or, have a few years' relevant industrial work experience.

 Some applicants will have a postgraduate qualification or even a PhD.

 The entry requirements for these degree courses vary depending on the subject and the university.
 However, the normal minimum requirements are 4-5 Highers plus some subjects at National 5.
 Maths and science subjects are recommended at Higher.

 You may need at least reading knowledge of French or German or both.
 These are the two other official languages used in the EPO.
 You will be able to improve your language skills on-the-job as part of your training.